catspeed-cc/tokenserver-debian/README.md

 I will also be moving the stats calculator here, to keep everything neat and tidy in this project, and also remove even more load off the invidious process/container.
 Eventually all that the invidious process/container will be doing is making redis calls.

 Invidious has enough troubles, serving content in a timely manner, and reliably as it is - after all the current recommendation is to restart it hourly, and I've even had to minutely just to stop it eating CPU and memory after the sig-helper crashes.
 Spawning cpu-intensive processes from within invidious when invidious is expected to make a timely response to a client is a bad idea.
+Invidious should be dedicated to serving users video in a timely manner.
+Slight delays are unacceptable.

 So far in testing, the load on the invidious process/container has been massively reduced, because I no longer use the invidious main process to generate tokens (which was a bad idea anyways)